allegro/hermes/docs/docs/user/publishing-avro.md

 Each Avro topic **must** have [Avro schema](http://avro.apache.org/docs/1.7.7/spec.html#schemas) defined.

-Defining a good schema for complex data structures might be bit of a trial & error process, thus we prepared a tool that helps you validate the schema locally before uploading it to Hermes.
+Defining a good schema for complex data structures might be a bit of a trial & error process, thus we prepared a tool that helps you validate the schema locally before uploading it to Hermes.

 ### Create base schema